 With hard work, dedication and perseverance, Mario graduated in 1997 with a bachelor’s degree.

 Thanks to the support of Scott Reed, PhD, now vice provost for university outreach and engagement, he received a teaching assistantship to continue on to graduate school.
 Mario earned his master’s degree in interdisciplinary studies in 1999.

-Mario’s involvement with 4-H started as a PROMISE Intern in 1995 and evolved into a specially created position — 4-H Latino outreach county agent for Morrow and Umatilla counties.
+Mario became involved with 4-H as a PROMISE Intern in 1995, which evolved into a specially created position — 4-H Latino outreach county agent for Morrow and Umatilla counties.

 “I created, developed and implemented after-school enrichment clubs, classes and events using fun, safe and educational environments,” Mario says.
 “I also created new programs, projects and activities that were culturally appropriate for Latino youth and families in Morrow and Umatilla counties.”

 Today, Mario seeks to close achievement gaps among Oregon youth by expanding the population that 4-H serves.

 “Oregon’s underserved youth significantly lag behind their peers in academic achievement,” Mario says.
 “Latinos, in particular, have an abnormally high dropout rate compared to their white peers.”

 Mario says some contributing factors to the achievement gap include lack of access to culturally diverse role models, not knowing how to navigate higher education systems or being unaware of financial resources.

 “When kids learn about post-secondary education they start working hard in middle school and high school — they build skills, confidence and interests so they can continue to achieve,” Mario says.
 “Unfortunately, Latinos don’t have this support to make decisions about college.
 In high school, it can become too late.”

 This is where the value of 4-H comes in.